Jin Hwa Lee

 I am a PhD student at University College London supervised by Andrew Saxe.

 At the moment, I am mainly intrigued by compositionality in learning and inference.
-While compositionality is broad and very general capability that humans have in language acquisition, skill learning and generalization problems, current artificial intelligent systems do not exhibit the same level of compositional ability.
+While compositionality is very general capability that humans have in language acquisition, skill learning and generalization, current artificial intelligent systems do not exhibit the same level of compositional ability (or maybe they do?!).

 How do humans discover useful motifs or concepts and flexibly reuse them to solve complex tasks?